xlcnd/meteoalarmeu/README.md

 ```

 If all goes well, you have a new sensor `binary_sensor.meteoalarmeu`.
 You should wait for some minutes (up until 30m!) for HA to start to update the sensor.
-Meanwhile, add your automations for the sensor and **don't forget** to reload them.

 For the attribute `awareness_type` (**events**) the possible values are:<a name="events"></a>